-Bin-enabled feature layers are aggregated visualizations of point features.
-When a point feature class includes so many features that it is difficult to interpret meaning from drawing each feature individually at smaller scales, you can aggregate them into equally sized polygonal bins.
+Bin-enabled feature layers are aggregated visualizations of point feature datasets.
+When the dataset includes so many features that it is difficult to interpret meaning from drawing each feature individually at smaller scales, you can aggregate them into equally sized polygonal bins.
 Each bin can be symbolized to represent the number of features contained within (the feature count) or another summary statistic.
-Drawing the point feature information as bins at smaller scales makes the data easy to understand and fast to draw.
+Drawing the point feature information as bins at smaller scales makes the data easier to understand and fast to draw.
 As you zoom in, the individual points are drawn in place of the bins at a defined threshold, revealing the full complexity of the data at larger scales.
-The changes in bin size as you zoom in or out are referred to as levels of detail, or LODs.
+The changes in bin size as you zoom in or out are referred to as levels of detail (LODs).

-To draw point features with bins at small scales, the source feature class must first be enabled for binning.
-Use the Enable Feature Binning tool to do this.
+To aggregate point features into bins, the source feature class must first be enabled for binning.
+Use the Enable Feature Binning tool to do so.
 Only point and multipoint feature classes stored in an enterprise geodatabase or database can be enabled for binning.
 You specify the coordinate system of the bins when you enable binning.
-Because you are comparing equally sized containers, an equal-area coordinate system is strongly encouraged.
+Because you are comparing equally sized containers, an equal-area coordinate system is recommended.

-Once binning is enabled, you can turn the appearance of bins on and off, adjust the way the aggregation into bins is calculated, and modify the way the bins (and the underlying point features) are symbolized.
-In addition to the summary statistics that were defined when binning was enabled, you can specify additional summary statistics to aggregate in bins.
-Once the bins are displayed appropriately, you can optionally share the bin-enabled feature layer as a map image layer with others.
+Once binning is enabled, you can turn the appearance of bins on and off, adjust the way the aggregation into bins is calculated, and modify the way the bins and the underlying point features are symbolized.
+In addition to the summary statistics that are defined when binning is enabled, you can specify other summary statistics to aggregate in bins.
+Once the bins are displayed appropriately, you can optionally share the bin-enabled feature layer as a map image layer.

-Determine if a layer is enabled for binning
+Determine whether a layer is enabled for binning

-The Binning contextual tab is available when a bin-enabled feature layer is highlighted in the Contents pane.
-The Bin tab contains functionality available for managing, editing, and updating your binned features.
-You can also view the properties of the layer to check whether feature aggregation (feature binning) is enabled on the Source tab.
+The Aggregation contextual tab becomes available when a bin-enabled feature layer is selected in the Contents pane.
+The Binning tab contains functionality for managing, editing, and updating binned features.
+You can also view the layer's properties to determine whether feature binning is enabled on the Source tab.

-The bins are not their own feature layer but a capability on a feature layer.
-This is why you see independent contextual tabs for feature layers and binning in the ribbon when a bin-enabled feature layer is selected.
+The bins are not a feature layer but a capability on a feature layer.
+This is why the ArcGIS Pro ribbon shows independent contextual tabs for feature layers and binning when a bin-enabled feature layer is selected.

 Manage the display of bins